-Having your very own swimming pool at home is a source of much relief on hot summer days.
-But unfortunately, it can also makes your yard a beacon for mosquitoes.
-Follow the swimming pool mosquito control tips presented in this article, and you can avoid mosquito dunks and being eaten alive this summer, whilst still enjoying your pool.
-Read on!
+Having your very own swimming pool can offer so much relief on hot summer days.
+But, unfortunately, it can also make your yard a mosquito haven.
+Follow these tips for mosquito control around your pool.
+They’ll help you avoid mosquito bites while still allowing you to enjoy your pool.
+Read on to learn more!

-To prevent mosquitoes ruining your outdoor dip, take the following swimming pool mosquito control precautions:
+To stop mosquitoes from ruining your outdoor dip, take the following precautions:

-- Keep your swimming pool well maintained: run a pool pump through it to keep the water circulating and not stagnant.
-Chlorinate and disinfect the water regularly in order to wipe out mosquito larvae.
-Remove any leaves lying on the surface of your pool, as mosquitoes like laying eggs on water that has leaves floating on it
+Run a pool pump to keep the water circulating.
+You want to avoid the water from becoming stagnant.
+Chlorinate and disinfect the water regularly to wipe out mosquito larvae.
+Remove any leaves from the surface of your pool since mosquitoes like laying eggs on leaves near water.

-- Keep your pool covered, and remove any water that accumulates on the pool cover (for example from rainfall), as this can serve as another breeding ground for mosquitoes.
+Remove any water that might accumulate on the pool cover, from rainfall, for example.
+This can serve as another breeding ground for mosquitoes.

-- If all else fails, call out pest control!
-They will do an assessment of your property, suggest and implement effective treatments tailored to your specific situations, for example, they may even install misters that periodically emit mosquito repellent for swimming pools insecticide to keep the mosquitoes away.
+They’ll assess your property then suggest and implement effective treatments tailored to your specific situation.
+For example, they may install misters that periodically emit a mosquito repellent designed to keep the mosquitoes away from your pool.

-Follow these simple steps and you will be able to enjoy your home swimming pool this.
+Follow these simple steps and you’ll be able to enjoy a pest-free swimming pool this summer.